puppetlabs/puppet-specifications/language/types_values_variables.md

 This also means that generality works the opposite way; `Callable[String] ∪ Callable[Scalar]` yields `Callable[String]` - since both can be called with a `String`, but not with any `Scalar`.

 Internally the `Callable` is represented by a `Tuple`, and an optional `Callable` (block).
 Type algebra is performed on these individually.
+Since Puppet 4.7.0, the calculation also involves the return type.

     Callable         ∪  Callable                         → Callable[0,default]
     Callable[?]      ∪  T (T ∉ Callable)                 → Any